Tooth Extractions

 • Local anesthetic

-• Minimal sedation available upon request
+• Minimal oral sedation available upon request

 What to Expect During a Tooth Extraction